emchinn/Bidiagonalization/README.md

 # Golub-Kahan
-A review of the Golub-Kahan Bidiagonalization Method
+This is a brief overview of the Golub-Kahan Bidiagonalization method.